 After trial, Johnson discovered that David Huffman, Richard Turner, Manuel Altamirano & David Kinney had siphoned $475,000 of his Storix earnings while he was on medical leave in 2011 - shortly after he gave them their stock in the company for free.
 This finally explained their need to keep Johnson out of the company and its financial records.
 So Johnson filed a new lawsuit which included a claim of malicious prosecution against them and David Smiljkovich for filing and continuing the frivolous Janstor Suit against Johnson for competing, knowing he was living in Florida and no competing business ever existed.

-The case was assigned to Judge Katherine A. Bacal who refused to enter default against the defendant when they failed to answer, then allowed them to file motions to dismiss the claims while the default was pending.
-This prevented Johnson from amending his complaint to avoid the claims being dismissed with prejudice after being forced to post a $180,000 out-of-state plaintiff's bond to cover the defendants' costs - even knowing they were still having Wilson/Elser send all their attorney bills to Storix for payment.
+The case was assigned to Judge Katherine A. Bacal, rated the worst judge in San Diego, who refused to enter default against the defendant when they failed to answer, then allowed them to file motions to dismiss the claims while the default was pending.
+This legal abuse prevented Johnson from amending his complaint to avoid Bacal dismissing the with prejudice after forced him to post a $180,000 out-of-state plaintiff's bond to cover the defendants' costs.